Battle of Bentonville: Then & Now

-The Civil War Trust sat down with Donny Taylor and Derrick Brown to discuss the Battle of Bentonville.
+The American Battlefield Trust sat down with historians Donny Taylor and Derrick Brown to discuss the Battle of Bentonville.

 Donny Taylor & Derrick Brown: William Sherman was on the last leg of his nearly three month march north from Savannah, Georgia.
 Because of the Federal capture of Fort Fisher and Wilmington in January and February 1865, Sherman’s destination was Goldsboro, North Carolina.
 Goldsboro was strategically important because it was the location of the intersection of the Wilmington and Weldon and the Atlantic and North Carolina railroads.
 Sherman planned to rest, resupply, and reinforce his 60,000 man army at Goldsboro.
 He expected to reach the town without much serious opposition.
 From Goldsboro, his large well supplied army could march to Grant’s aid at Petersburg or move west to capture Raleigh.

 Joseph Johnston had a much more difficult task than Sherman.
 Johnston was ordered by Robert E. Lee to consolidate all Confederate troops in Georgia, South Carolina, and North Carolina into an army, and to somehow keep Sherman from linking up with Grant at Petersburg.
 Fortunately for Johnston, the remnants of the Army of Tennessee recouping from their disastrous assaults at Franklin and Nashville were also placed under Johnston’s command.
 By combining the Army of Tennessee, the Department of North Carolina, and heavy artillery garrison troops from captured or abandoned coastal forts, Johnston was able to piece together a 20,000 man army.
 This rag-tag army was not strong enough to defeat Sherman’s much larger force, but it could perhaps engage a portion of the Federal army while it was on the march.